 If you want to save even more time, use this convenient apple peeler and corer.
 It peels, slices and cores in one simple motion, and can be used for peeling potatoes as well.

-How do you make apple crisp from scratch?
+How do you make apple crisp in the air fryer?

 This recipe uses just a few simple ingredients, and it’s super easy to make.
 You most likely have most of the ingredients on hand already:

 After preheating the air fryer to 350°F, I start out mixing my dry ingredients first, which in this case are the ones for the oat topping.
 In a bowl, combine the oats, flour, salt, cinnamon and brown sugar.

 Next, grease an 6- 4oz oven safe ramekins with butter or nonstick spray.
 Combine the apples with the lemon juice, sugar, cinnamon and nutmeg.
 Divide and spread this apple mix evenly in each ramekin.

 Many crisps use cold butter cut into the dry ingredients, but since I don’t really have a minute to spare in my day, I use melted butter.
 It tastes just as good, trust me!
 After adding the melted butter to the topping ingredients, combine well until the mixture is nice and crumbly, but don’t overmix.
 Set aside.